a hand holding a guitar

 ARTICLE

-Over the past few years, the Canadian government has developed an ambitious strategy to reshape Canada’s economy towards a 2050 net-zero objective.
-Two of the major pillars of this strategy are directives to the Canada Infrastructure Bank to provide over $20 billion of strategic financing to the clean growth sector, and five “green” investment tax credits (ITCs) to encourage the transition to a cleaner and greener economy.
+The Canadian government's ambitious strategy to reshape Canada’s economy towards a 2050 net-zero objective includes two major pillars: directives to the Canada Infrastructure Bank to provide over $20 billion of strategic financing to the clean growth sector, and five “clean economy” investment tax credits (ITCs) to encourage the transition to a cleaner and greener economy.

 In general, these ITCs are available only to a taxable Canadian corporation, on qualifying expenditures made by such a corporation (or by a partnership of which it is a member) to purchase (not lease) new property for use in Canada.
 The ITC is computed as a percentage of such qualifying expenditures, and is payable directly by the government whether or not the recipient has taxes owing (i.e., it is refundable).
-A taxpayer can only claim one “green” ITC for the same expenditure if more than one could apply, viz., they are not “stackable”.
+A taxpayer can only claim one clean economy ITC for the same expenditure if more than one could apply, viz., they are not “stackable”.
+However, different ITCs could be claimed on separate expenditures that are part of the same project if ITC eligibility requirements are otherwise met.

-The 2024 federal budget included three significant updates on these “green” ITCs:
+The discussion below summarizes the current status of Canada’s clean economy ITCs.
+The 2024 federal budget included three significant updates on these clean economy ITCs:

-• further details on the Clean Electricity ITC (the only one for which no legislation has yet been released);
+• further details on the Clean Electricity ITC (the only one for which some tax-exempt are eligible and, as of that date, no legislation had yet been released);

 • elaboration on certain aspects of the Clean Technology Manufacturing ITC as it relates to key critical minerals within the scope of this ITC; and